 Apple & Blue Cheese Chicken Salad

-Then at mom’s she spoiled me a bit a did a lot of the cooking, when we didn’t go out, and Isabel and the Food & Wine Conference Committee and Rosen Shingle Creek Resort team spoiled me in Orlando with some fabulous food.
+Then at mom’s she spoiled me a bit a did a lot of the cooking, when we didn’t go out, the Food & Wine Conference Committee and hotel staff spoiled me in Orlando with some fabulous food.
 Now I’ve been home for less than seven of the last, what, twenty-six-ish days, and we just arrived back home today.
 I spent the two hours between opening the door from our 3 1/2 hour drive and dinnertime dumping my kids in their playroom, unloading the car, unpacking, cleaning up, doing laundry, and so on and so on and so on.

 I may miss my kitchen, but we went to the diner.
 And now I still have no food, so I’m thinking we’ll be getting by on some turkey sausage, frozen veggies, and whatever else I can scrounge up before I get to the grocery store.
 Some food blogger I am!!
 Nevermind that.
 What a lousy mom and wife!
 Sheesh!